-People have asked on the CJ-3B Bulletin Board if it is possible to put a Hurricane F-head engine into a CJ-2A or 3A without cutting a hole in the hood for the carburetor (right.)
-The best solution is using a lower-profile carburetor (see below.)
+People have asked on the CJ-3B Bulletin Board if it is possible to put a Hurricane F-head engine into a CJ-2A or 3A without cutting a hole in the hood for the carburetor, a solution seen here on Brad Markgraf's CJ-3A, with a small air cleaner (110K JPEG) over the Carter carburetor.

 But O.E.
 Szekely & Associates, Inc. in Philadelphia converted hundreds of Jeeps as "self-propelled electric power plants" for the U.S. Navy and Air Force.
 These auxiliary power units (APU's) were used for starting airplanes at air bases or on aircraft carriers.
-Some used the smaller L-head engine, but many had triangular sheet metal covers added to the hood to accomodate an F-head (right).
+Some used the smaller L-head engine, but many had triangular sheet metal covers over a hole in the hood, to accomodate an F-head (right).

 According to a reference in Decisions of the Comptroller General of the United States, vol. 36 p.
 406 (1952), Szekely's model NC-5 installed a Ford V8 engine.